PathwayCommons/guide/src/collections/_workflows/rna_seq_to_enrichment_map/identify_pathways/index.Rmd

 ### Is there a difference between 'gene sets' and 'pathways'?

 GSEA searches through candidate gene sets to identify those that are enriched within our ranked gene list.
-'Gene sets' are a set of genes grouped together based upon some known relationship.
+A gene set is a list of genes that share some attribute.
 For example, a gene set could consist of loci assigned to a particular chromosomal band.
 Alternatively, pathways - those genes whose coordinated activity lead to change or produce a product - can also be represented as a gene set.
 For example, a gene set for a pathway could be represented by genes involved in DNA damage cell cycle checkpoint.

-Concretely, let us consider the [IL-5 Signaling Pathway](http://www.netpath.org/pathways?path_id=NetPath_17){: target="_blank"} curated by as part of the NetPath database (Figure 2).
+Concretely, let us consider the 'IL-5 Signaling Pathway' curated by as part of the NetPath database (Figure 2).

 ![image]({{ page.figures.figure_2 }}){: .img-responsive.short }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 2.
 Diagram of the IL5 Signaling Pathway.</strong> IL-5 is a glycoprotein which belongs to the cytokine superfamily and plays an important role in the proliferation and differentiation of eosinophils.
 IL-5 is produced by eosinophils, mast cells, Th2 cells, Tc2 cells and gamma delta T cells.
-The signaling pathway has been implicated in the pathogenesis of asthma, hypereosinophilic syndromes and eosinophil-dependent inflammatory diseases. <em>Adapted from resources available at <a href="http://www.netpath.org/netslim/IL_5_pathway.html" target="_blank">NetSlim</a> </em>.
+The signaling pathway has been implicated in the pathogenesis of asthma, hypereosinophilic syndromes and eosinophil-dependent inflammatory diseases. <em>Adapted from resources at NetPath (http://www.netpath.org/)</em>.
 </div>

 The pathway depicted in Figure 2 has a corresponding entry in NetPath that contains a listing of the genes and a brief description (Figure 3).